tonydear/tonydear.github.io/_pages/teaching.md

 author_profile: true
 ---

 This is a list of courses that I have taught.
-Descriptions and lists of topics are shown for the most recent offering of each course.
+Descriptions are shown for the most recent offering of each course.

 {% include base_path %}